shaundon/codakuma-website/_posts/2021-01-20-swiftui-haptic-feedback.markdown

 Many SwiftUI elements have haptic feedback built in already.
 For example, when you drag your finger over the options in a [`Menu`](https://developer.apple.com/documentation/swiftui/menu), you'll feel a subtle tap.
 When you switch a [`Toggle`](https://developer.apple.com/documentation/swiftui/toggle) on and off you'll feel a firmer tap.

 Other elements like buttons don't have any built-in haptics, so we need to add them ourselves.
 [Hacking With Swift has a great tutorial](https://www.hackingwithswift.com/books/ios-swiftui/making-vibrations-with-uinotificationfeedbackgenerator-and-core-haptics) about how to do this, which I've based this post on.
 We'll create an extension for `View` so that we can trigger haptic feedback with one line of code.
-It's very short because iOS has an excellent, succint API for triggering basic haptics.
+It's very short because iOS has an excellent, succinct API for triggering basic haptics.

 ```swift